Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Methodology

 To understand how model representations evolve across training, we aim to identify which features emerge, persist, or disappear over time.
 This requires attributing representations to \emph{specific} training checkpoints, a task we refer to as checkpoint representation attribution.
 We tackle this in three steps: (1) Identify the critical checkpoints via performance and activation correlation analyses; (2) Learn a crosscoder between these critical checkpoints; (3) Attribute features using the Relative Indirect Effect (see Eq.~\ref{eq:relie2way} below), and track emerging, maintained, or vanishing representations.

 \paragraph{Phase Transition Identification} Building on prior work that flags sudden jumps (\ie, phase transitions) in validation accuracy, loss, or activation-pattern similarity \citep{wu-etal-2020-similarity, chen2024sudden, nakagi2025triplephase}, we track two signals from different checkpoints in tandem: (1) each checkpoint’s accuracy on the target task, and (2) the pairwise correlation of mid-layer activations across all checkpoints, averaged across task inputs.
-As earlier probing studies and recent analyses have shown that the first half of the model captures higher-level linguistic abstractions and is less tied to the output distribution \citep{tenney-etal-2019-bert, liu-etal-2019-linguistic, lad2024robustnessofllms, csordás2025languagemodelsusedepth}, we focus our analysis on this portion of the model.
-By plotting accuracy and the middle layer's activation correlation against training steps, we identify when the model undergoes representational shifts (later shown in Fig~\ref{fig:checkpoint-analysis}).
+We focus on mid-layer activations because prior work has shown that they capture higher-level linguistic and cross-lingual abstractions \cite{tenney-etal-2019-bert, liu-niehues-2025-middle, brinkmann-etal-2025-large}, while earlier and later layers are more closely tied to input processing and output prediction \cite{lad2024robustnessofllms, csordas2025languagemodelsusedepth}.
+This makes the mid-layer activations a natural site for analyzing how such representations evolve over training.
+By plotting accuracy and the mid-layer activation similarity across training steps (later shown in Fig.~\ref{fig:checkpoint-analysis}), we identify when the model undergoes representational shifts.

 \paragraph{Crosscoder Training for Checkpoint Evolution} We train crosscoders under two regimes to trace the evolution of linguistic representations.
-First, we conduct triplet comparisons of phase-transition checkpoints (denoted by the number of tokens they have been trained on, \eg{}, 1B \compar{} 4B \compar{} 286B) to gauge which features persist between phases.\footnote{A notable challenge is that very early, little-trained checkpoints often resist sparse mapping and accurate reconstruction; prior work shows SAEs falter on fully random models \citep{karvonen2024boardgame}, but their behavior on \textit{partially-trained} checkpoints remains underexplored.
+First, we conduct triplet comparisons of phase-transition checkpoints (denoted by the number of tokens they have been trained on, \eg{}, 1B \compar{} 4B \compar{} 286B) to gauge which features persist between phases.\footnote{A notable challenge is that very early checkpoints often resist sparse mapping and accurate reconstruction; prior work shows SAEs falter on fully random models \citep{karvonen2024boardgame}, but their behavior on \textit{partially-trained} checkpoints remains underexplored.
 We verify that our crosscoders remain robust even when incorporating these early checkpoints (\S\ref{subsec:learnability}).} Then, we analyze pairwise comparisons to verify that the takeaways from triplet comparisons are consistent with pairwise observations.
 In each setting, we also include the final training checkpoint of a particular model to see which features are present in the model’s fully trained state.